A photograph shows the Vatican Women's Rifle Team.

 The Vatican decided that Nuns with Guns was not a good image for the Catholic Church, so the Vatican Women’s Rifle Team was disbanded in February, 1938.
 Sister Juliette left to join the French resistance as a sharpshooter.
 She was credited with the assassination of several Nazi officials and awarded the Médaille Militaire.

-The earliest iteration of the above-displayed claim that we have been able to uncover comes from the humor web site BlandX.
+The earliest iteration of the above-displayed claim that we have been able to uncover came from the humor web site BlandX.
 That web site also claimed that the Vatican Women’s Rifle Team participated in the 1936 Summer Olympics in Berlin:

 For the first and only time in Olympic history, the Vatican City fielded teams in several events, including the Womens’ Rifles.
 The team, lead by Mother Superior Maria Grazia, didn’t win any medals, but became minor celebrities.
 In 1937, they did an international exhibition tour of several Latin American countries and then the United States, where using the stage name “Nuns With Guns” they were a major attraction at the 1937 State Fairs in Iowa and Minnesota.

-There is no truth to these claims.
+There was no truth to these claims.
 In addition to the presence of contrary factual evidence (the Vatican did not participate at the 1936 Olympics), they can be dismissed through their source: BlandX is a humor web site that bills itself as being the “culmination of a long chain of bad jokes.”

 The same article reporting that the Vatican had a women’s rifle team at the 1936 Olympics also said that two women from Hungary took silver in the (fictional) “Pairs Barrel Tossing” event: